CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-2_agile-processes-and-xp.md

 **Iterative development**

-- Approach building software in which the overall lifecycle is composed of several iterations in sequence
+- Approach building software in which the overall life cycle is composed of several iterations in sequence
 - Each iteration is a *self-contained* mini-project
 - The goal is an **iteration release**: a stable, integrated, and tested partially completed system